Free shipping to the US on orders over $150

 Originating in China, gyoza was introduced to Japan during the Edo period (1603-1867).
 In China, boiled gyoza is the most common way to cook gyoza, whereas in Japan, yaki-gyoza, or pan-fried gyoza is the most popular way to enjoy gyoza.
 The reason why preparation styles may differ is that in China, people like to boil a lot of gyoza at once and eat it as a main dish, while in Japan, gyoza is often eaten as a side dish with rice.

 Common filling ingredients for gyoza include chives, cabbage, napa cabbage, shiitake mushrooms, green onions, garlic, and ginger.
-Minced pork is the most common ground meat of choice, but some restaurants or households may mix in minced chicken.
+However, gyoza is very customizable.
 You can use any of these ingredients or your favorite ingredients to make the filling for gyoza.
+For recipe inspiration, check out our shrimp and vegetable gyoza recipes.

 Gyoza is usually served at Japanese ramen stores and Chinese restaurants.
 They are often sold at street food events and festivals too.
 Frozen, pre-made gyoza is also sold in almost every grocery and convenience store in Japan, but homemade gyoza is always the best.